Data Centers in New Zealand

 Natural Disaster Risk

-New Zealand has a "Very Low" overall natural disaster risk profile, with an INFORM Risk score of 1.5 out of 10 as of September 2025.
-This score reflects a high capacity to manage and mitigate potential events.
+New Zealand has a "Very Low" overall disaster risk profile, with a composite score of 1.5 out of 10 as of September 2025.
+While the country is known for seismic activity, modern infrastructure is built to high standards to mitigate these risks.